Team Fortress 2: Origins

 The original Team Fortress was developed by the Australian team TF Software, comprising Robin Walker and John Cook, as a free mod for the 1996 PC game Quake.
 In 1998, Walker and Cook were employed by Valve, which had just released its first game, Half-Life.
 Valve began developing Team Fortress 2 as an expansion pack for Half-Life using Valve's GoldSrc engine, and gave a release date for the end of the year.
 In 1999, Valve released Team Fortress Classic, a port of the original Team Fortress, as a free Half-Life mod.
 Team Fortress Classic was developed using the publicly available Half-Life software development kit as an example to the community and industry of its flexibility.

-Unlike Team Fortress, Valve originally planned Team Fortress 2 to have a modern war aesthetic.
+Valve originally planned Team Fortress 2 to have a modern war aesthetic.
 It would feature innovations including a command hierarchy with a Commander class, parachute drops over enemy territory, and networked voice communication.
-The Commander class played similarly to a real-time strategy game, with the player viewing the game from a bird's-eye perspective and issuing orders to players and AI-controlled soldiers.
+The Commander class played similarly to a real-time strategy game; the player viewed the game from a bird's-eye perspective and issued orders to players and AI-controlled soldiers.
+The Commander class was eventually abandoned because players would simply disobey the orders.

-Team Fortress 2 was first shown at E3 1999 as Team Fortress 2 Brotherhood of Arms, where Valve showcased new technologies including parametric animation, which blended animations for smoother, more lifelike movement, and Intel's multi-resolution mesh technology, which dynamically reduced the detail of distant on-screen elements to improve performance.
+Team Fortress 2 was first shown at E3 1999 as Team Fortress 2: Brotherhood of Arms, where Valve showcased new technologies including parametric animation, which blended animations for smoother, more lifelike movement, and Intel's multi-resolution mesh technology, which dynamically reduced the detail of distant on-screen elements to improve performance.
 The game earned several awards including Best Online Game and Best Action Game.

 In mid-2000, Valve announced that Team Fortress 2 had been delayed for a second time.
 They attributed the delay to development switching to its new in-house engine, Source.
 Following the announcement, Valve released no news on the game for six years.
-Walker and Cook worked on various other Valve projects; Walker was project lead on Half-Life 2: Episode One and Cook worked on Valve's content distribution platform Steam.
+Walker and Cook worked on various other Valve projects; Walker was project lead on Half-Life 2: Episode One and Cook worked on Valve's content distribution platform, Steam.
 Team Fortress 2 became a prominent example of vaporware, a long-anticipated game that had seen years of development, and was often mentioned alongside another much-delayed game, Duke Nukem Forever.
 Walker said that Valve built three or four different versions of Team Fortress 2 before settling on their final design.
-Shortly before the release of Half-Life 2 in 2004, Valve's marketing director Doug Lombardi confirmed that Team Fortress 2 was still in development.
+Shortly before the release of Half-Life 2 in 2004, Valve's marketing director, Doug Lombardi, confirmed that Team Fortress 2 was still in development.